 The Pastoral Visitors meet with the Minister once or twice a year in the Pastoral Committee to confer together on matters of mutual concern.

-Elvet’s Pastoral Visitors, as well as taking care of those on their lists, also make sure that they receive the bi-monthly newsletter, the Link .
+Elvet’s Pastoral Visitors, as well as taking care of those on their lists, also make sure that they receive the quarterly newsletter, the Link .

 For further information, contact the Minister.

 When a child is baptised at Elvet, a member of the Elvet Cradle Roll Team joins the parents and family at the rehearsal prior to the baptism and also during the baptismal service.
 The Cradle Roll representative acts as a link between the family and the church during the first three years of the child’s life; then the child will be invited to join the Junior Church.

 The property committee takes responsibility for the care and maintenance of the church buildings and grounds.
 The committee meets three times a year and has a duty to report to the church council.